Bangkok denies pullout from temple area after Cambodia PM warned of “armed clashes”.

 “They must withdraw,” he had told an economic conference in Phnom Penh, giving a noon deadline and warning of “armed clashes” if Thai troops continued to “trespass” across the border.

-Brigadier-General Yim Pim, a Cambodian army commander, later said all Thai troops had retreated about 90 minutes before the deadline and returned to camp, saying “the tense situation has now eased”.
+Brigadier-General Yim Pim, a Cambodian army commander, later said all Thai troops had retreated about 90 minutes before the deadline and returned to camp.

 At the centre of the dispute is Preah Vihear, a 11th century Hindu temple which the UN listed as a World Heritage Site in July, a ruling that re-ignited a decades-old feud.

-Both countries have long claimed the temple but the World Court awarded it to Cambodia in 1962, and sovereignty over parts of the surrounding land remains unresolved.
+Both countries have long claimed the temple but the World Court awarded it to Cambodia in 1962.